Topics

 - Amount: The amount of discharge can vary among individuals and throughout different stages of your menstrual cycle.
 Heavier discharge may occur during pregnancy, sexual activity, or when using birth control.

-Vaginal discharge is a common concern for women and often prompts them to seek medical attention.
+Abnormal vaginal discharge is a common concern for women and often prompts them to seek medical attention.
 While some amount of vaginal discharge is normal, it becomes a concern when accompanied by itching, burning, or other uncomfortable symptoms.

 - Unpleasant odour